IBM/ibm-licensing-operator/README.md

 Complete the following steps to set `Operator Marketplace's` namespace into the one that we found above:

-a.
+1\.
 Run the following command:

 - For **Linux** users